How to Protect Your Skin from Pollution

 When we think of protecting our skin, sunscreen is usually the first thing that comes to mind.
-But there’s another major skin aggressor many people overlook: pollution.
-Whether you live in a big city, a small town with traffic, or anywhere near construction, smoke, or even fireplaces — air pollution can silently damage your skin every single day.
+But there’s another major factor many people overlook: pollution.
+Whether you live in a big city, a small town with traffic, or anywhere near construction, smoke, or even fireplaces, air pollution can affect your skin every single day.

 The particles floating in polluted air are invisible, but their effects are not.
-From clogged pores and inflammation to early wrinkles and pigmentation, the signs are everywhere.
-Fortunately, with the right daily habits and products, you can defend your skin from pollution — and even reverse some of the damage.
+From congestion and redness to the appearance of fine lines and dark spots, the signs are everywhere.
+Fortunately, with the right daily habits and products, you can defend your skin from pollution and even help support your natural balance.

-In this complete guide, you’ll learn how pollution affects your skin, who’s most at risk, and how to create a protective, budget-friendly skincare routine that works in any environment.
+In this complete guide, you’ll learn who’s most at risk, and how to create a protective, budget-friendly skincare routine that works in any environment.

 How Does Pollution Affect the Skin?

-Air pollution is made up of tiny particles — including dust, soot, smoke, heavy metals, ozone, and other toxins — that can cling to the skin or penetrate the pores.
-These particles are much smaller than skin cells, which makes it easy for them to pass through the outer layer of the skin and cause internal damage.
+Air pollution is made up of tiny particles including: dust, soot, smoke, heavy metals, ozone and other impurities, that can cling to the skin or penetrate the pores.
+These particles are much smaller than skin cells, which makes it easy for them to pass through the outer layer of the skin and cause which may contribute to visible changes.

-- Oxidative stress: Pollution creates unstable molecules called free radicals, which attack healthy skin cells, causing aging and cellular damage.
+• External stressors: Pollution creates unstable molecules called free radicals, which attack healthy skin cells, causing visible changes and cellular influence.

-- Barrier damage: Pollution weakens the skin’s protective barrier, making it more vulnerable to dehydration and sensitivity.
+• Barrier discomfort: Pollution may leave the skin’s surface feeling more vulnerable or sensitive, making it more vulnerable to dehydration and sensitivity.

-- Breakouts and congestion: Pollutants can clog pores, mix with sebum, and trigger acne or texture issues.
+• Reactions and congestion: Pollutants can clog pores, mix with sebum, and may lead to blemishes or texture issues.

-- Premature aging: Collagen and elastin fibers are broken down faster, causing fine lines and sagging.
+• Premature appearance: Collagen and elastin fibers are broken down faster, may contribute to the appearance of fine lines and a loss of firmness

-Even if you don’t see the effects immediately, long-term exposure contributes to cumulative damage that can take years off your skin’s natural glow.
+Even if you don’t see the effects immediately, long-term exposure contributes to cumulative influence that can affect your skin’s natural radiance.

 Who Is Most at Risk?